Okaloosa County, Florida

-Okaloosa County is located in the northwestern portion of the U.S. state of Florida, extending from the Gulf of Mexico to the Alabama state line.
+Okaloosa County is a county located in the northwestern portion of the U.S. state of Florida, extending from the Gulf of Mexico to the Alabama state line.
 As of the 2020 census, the population was 211,668.
 Its county seat is Crestview.
 Okaloosa County is included in the Crestview-Fort Walton Beach-Destin, FL Metropolitan Statistical Area.

 History

 Okaloosa County was created by an act passed on September 7, 1915, formed from the eastern ranges of Santa Rosa County and the western ranges of Walton County.

-Okaloosa is a Choctaw word meaning "black water"; oka means "water" and lusa means "black" in the Choctaw language.
+Okaloosa means "black water" (oka means "water" and lusa means "black") in the Choctaw language.
+The name may have come from the related language spoken by the Chatot and other peoples of the Florida Panhandle.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1082 sqmi, of which 930 sqmi is land and 152 sqmi (14.0%) is water.
 Fort Walton Beach and three United States Air Force bases, (Duke Field in the North and Eglin AFB and Hurlburt Field are in the south).